Thinking of Purchasing a Laser Therapy Unit?

 Many people incorrectly assume that a higher powered laser therapy unit will perform better than one with lesser power eg Class 3B.
 Lasers are classified according to their risk to the eye.
 A Class 4 laser will not perform better than a Class 3B laser due to the greater output power.

-Infrared wavelengths eg 785nm-904nm penetrate deeper than Visible red wavelengths eg 650nm.
+Infrared wavelengths eg 785nm-904nm penetrate deeper than Visible red wavelengths eg 635nm or 650nm.
 It is crucial when selecting a laser therapy unit that the correct wavelength is selected.

 Visible red wavelengths are used for Acupuncture & Trigger points, scars and wounds that are close to the animal’s body.